763-586-9988

 Once your tooth is feeling completely numb, your dentist will remove any tooth decay and prepare your tooth for a dental filling.
 This step requires the dentist to use various dental handpieces and instruments.
 Most of which make noise, spray water, and some may vibrate.

-It is not uncommon to feel us moving around and working on your tooth–in doing so, nothing should feel uncomfortable or painful.
+It is not uncommon to feel us moving around while working on your teeth.
+Nothing should feel uncomfortable or painful.
 Both the dentist and the dental assistant will stop frequently and ask you how you’re doing.

 Step three